Rapptz/discord.py/docs/guide/interactions/checks.rst

     async def check_example(interaction: discord.Interaction):
         await interaction.send_message('Checks passed!', ephemeral=True)

+..
+    TODO: Add a link to the error handling guide once it has been created.

 .. note::

     When checks do not pass, they will throw an error.
 By implementing custom error handling for these errors, you can create a system that will do something different when a check is failed.
-See the :ref:`error handling guide <guide_interactions_error-handling>` for further information on this.
+See the :ref:`Error Handling Guide <guide_interactions_error-handling>` for further information on this.